 APPOINTMENT OF DEACONS

-18. We believe that the church has the authority to appoint honest men, full of the Holy Ghost and wisdom, to the office of deacon, solely to serve the congregation in practical matters freeing the pastor to engage in prayer and the ministry of the Word.
+- We believe that the church has the authority to appoint honest men, full of the Holy Ghost and wisdom, to the office of deacon, solely for the purpose of serving the congregation in practical matters thereby freeing the pastor to engage in prayer and the ministry of the Word.
 (Acts 6:1-7; 1 Timothy 3:8-13)